Definitions & Terminology

 - Fewer than 50% of Alabama counties now have a hospital with obstetrical services.

-- Nationally, Black women are 3-4x more likely to die from pregnancy-related issues than White women.
+- On average, Black women are 3-4x more likely to die from pregnancy-related issues than White women.

 - Even Black women with more education and higher incomes still die at a higher rate.
 Among all women with a college education, Black women are 5.2x more likely to die than their White counterparts.